yehiahesham/Quantum-Inject_-_Detect/README.md

    The test.dat file is the payload to be inserted in the injected packt.

  Injection will Not happen  till you run the server/client programs I wrote to actually capture something in the loopback interface.
-  So Yes you will have to open the Server First and then run the client and Quickly observe the injection(i insterted sleep so u can catch up).
+  So Yes you will have to open the Server First and then run the client and Quickly observe the injection(I insterted a sleep period so you can catch up).

 ======